-That's because it's stuffed with useful, future-proof features that, even today, can be tough to find bundled into any one device, like built-in GPS, waterproofing, NFC and Wi-Fi capabilities.
+That's because it's stuffed with useful, future-proof features that, even today, are only just starting to become commonplace, like built-in GPS, waterproofing, NFC and Wi-Fi capabilities.

 But, as the world of wearables keeps advancing and, in doing so, producing some truly innovative and gorgeous timepieces, there's never been a better time for the Sony SmartWatch 4 to share the same stage.